 Similar to Haight-Ashbury, the Castro brings all types of quirky characters to its streets (are you noticing a theme here in San Francisco?).
 The last time I was there, I passed by an elderly man only wearing a sock and nothing else.
 And believe me, that’s not a surprising sight around the streets of the Castro!

-The Castro is the main LGBT district in San Francisco, it was actually one of the first openly gay neighborhoods in the United States, and its colorful rainbow crosswalks, used bookstores, and vibrant shops shouldn’t be missed.
+The Castro is the main LGBTQ+ district in San Francisco, it was actually one of the first openly gay neighborhoods in the United States and a hub for gay rights activism.
+There are colorful rainbow crosswalks, used bookstores, and vibrant shops shouldn’t be missed.

 It’s also one of the best districts to go out at night, especially if you want to dance and party until the wee hours at some point during your 3 days in San Francisco itinerary.